hraberg/Shen.java/README.md

 [Scheme in one class](https://blogs.oracle.com/jrose/entry/scheme_in_one_class) (Rose, 2010) - Parts of this looks pretty similar actually!
 Slightly more advanced/complex, has Java interop but no lambdas.
 Haven't been updated from the older java.dyn package. "semi-compiled" to MHs, no ASM used.

 [Runtime metaprogramming via java.lang.invoke.MethodHandle](http://lampwww.epfl.ch/~magarcia/ScalaCompilerCornerReloaded/2012Q2/RuntimeMP.pdf) (Garcia, 2012) - The idea of building the AST from MethodHandles without using ASM did occur to me, and looks like it could be possible.
-Not sure you can actually create a fn though (see above), still to be explored.
+Not sure you can actually create a fn definition though (see above), still to be explored.

 [JSR292 Cookbook](http://code.google.com/p/jsr292-cookbook/) (Forax, 2011)